 (e) That UM decisions are consistent with clinical practice guidelines as specified in rule 5160-26-05.1 of the Administrative Code.
-An MCP may not impose conditions around the coverage of a medically necessary medicaid-covered service unless they are supported by such clinical practice guidelines.
+The MCO may not impose conditions around the coverage of a medically necessary medicaid-covered service unless they are supported by such clinical practice guidelines.

 (f) The reason for each denial of a service, based on sound clinical evidence.

-(g) That compensation by the MCP to individuals or entities that conduct UM activities does not offer incentives to deny, limit, or discontinue medically necessary services to any member.
+(g) That compensation by the MCO or SPBM to individuals or entities that conduct UM activities does not offer incentives to deny, limit, or discontinue medically necessary services to any member.

-(3) An MCP must process requests for initial and continuing authorizations of services from their providers and members.
-An MCP must have written policies and procedures to process requests and, upon request, the MCP's policies and procedures must be made available for review by the Ohio department of medicaid (ODM).
-The MCP's written policies and procedures for initial and continuing authorizations of services must also be made available to contracting and non-contracting providers upon request.
-The MCP must ensure and document the following occurs when processing requests for initial and continuing authorizations of services:
+(3) The MCO and the SPBM must process requests for initial and continuing authorizations of services from their providers and members.
+The MCO and the SPBM must have written policies and procedures to process initial requests and continuing authorizations.
+Upon request, the MCO and SPBM's policies and procedures for initial and continuing authorizations must be made available for review by the Ohio department of medicaid (ODM).
+The MCO and SPBM's written policies and procedures for initial and continuing authorizations of services must also be made available to contracting and non-contracting providers upon request.
+The MCO and SPBM must ensure and document the following occurs when processing requests for initial and continuing authorizations of services: